 A small incision is made at the hip joint cavity to remove debris.
 Recommended for people with intra-articular SHS.

-WHAT ARE THE COMPLICATIONS OF A SNAPPING HIP?
+WHAT ARE THE COMPLICATIONS?

 Should a snapping hip be left untreated, this may result in complications.
 Complications include: